Skip to content

 Trino CLI

-Rename it to trino and make it executable and move it to a directory in your PATH, e.g., /usr/local/bin:
+Next, rename the file to trino, make it executable, and move it to a directory in your PATH (such as /usr/local/bin):

 chmod +x trino-cli-476-executable.jar